MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-segment-configuration.md

 - Real money purchases, etc.

 > [!Note]
-> Player country is only one of your *many* possible options, and is only required for this example.
-Feel free to replace the country requirement with another filter of your choice.
+> Player's location is only one of your *many* possible options, and is only required for this example.
+Feel free to replace the country/region requirement with another filter of your choice.

 When a segment is defined, you have a variety of action options to run when a player enters or leaves the segment.